People learn through experience and one of the best ways to transmit experience is through stories.

 - eLearning Art: illustrated and photographed characters

 - eLearning Brothers: sells several illustrated characters

-- iStockphoto: you can occasionally find a character series here by searching for vector characters
+- iStockphoto: you can find a few character sets here by searching under illustrations

 Schank, Roger.
 Tell Me A Story: Narrative and Intelligence.